denoland/std/collections/README.md

 assertEquals([...words], []);
 ```

-### BSTree
+### BinarySearchTree

 An unbalanced binary search tree.
 The values are in ascending order by default,
 using JavaScript's built in comparison operators to sort the values.

 For performance, it's recommended that you use a self balancing binary search
 tree instead of this one unless you are extending this to create a self
 balancing tree.
-See RBTree for an example of how BSTree can be extended to
+See RedBlackTree for an example of how BinarySearchTree can be
-create a self balancing binary search tree.
+extended to create a self balancing binary search tree.

 | Method        | Average Case | Worst Case |
 | ------------- | ------------ | ---------- |